agoldst/elsmd/README.md

 ## Colors

-I have set this up to meet my preference for dark slides with light text.
-If that is not your preference, note that this color scheme is specified in [scuro_slides.latex](scuro_slides.latex#45) and then turned on by the Makefile when it sets `scuro=true` in the invocation of pandoc to generate slides.
+I have set this up to meet my preference for dark slides with light text, which I call "scuro" (I use that name for an [R package](agoldst/scuro) with the same purpose for R markdown-based slides).
+If that is not your preference, note that this color scheme is specified in [elsmd-slides.latex](elsmd-slides.latex#45) and then turned on by the Makefile when it sets `scuro=true` in the invocation of pandoc to generate slides.